icarito/physics-with-xo/10_digital_to_analog.md

 ## Sound Synthesys on XO1.5

 The XO1.5 that was (initially) distributed by Plan Ceibal among secondary school students can dual boot: it can start Linux Fedora with either SUGAR or the GNOME Desktop.
-Following is how to sythethize pure sounds in both graphical environments:
+Following is how to synthesize pure sounds in both graphical environments:

 ### Sugar TurtleBlocks Activity

 Just like with the XO1, the XO1.5 can synthesize sounds by utilizing the digital to analog converter (DAC) that come integrated to its sound card.
-Programming this sythesis is done by coding Python in the Pippy Activity development environment that is included with SUGAR (see code at "Sound Sythesys with XO1").
+Programming this synthesis is done by coding Python in the Pippy Activity development environment that is included with SUGAR (see code at "Sound Synthesis with XO1").

 You can also achieve synthesis with the TurtleBlocks Activity (v.130), with the "senoidal" programming block contained in the media block palette.